hahminlew/fashion-product-generator/README.md

 <img src="./assets/examples.gif" width="100%"/>

-`dataset-maker` is an example for a custom data collection tool to finetune Stable Diffusion.
+`dataset-maker` is an example for a custom data collection tool to finetune the Stable Diffusion.
 It consists of web crawler and [BLIP image captioning module](https://github.com/salesforce/BLIP).

 ### KREAM Product Dataset from Hugging Face